 Tulum can be as expensive or as cheap as you want to it to be.
 For example, Downtown Tulum has many budget accommodations like Ariche Hostel or Kaab Hotel where you can stay for less than $50 USD per day.

 Finally, you can book one of the best Tulum tours to places like Sian Ka’an Biosphere Reserve, Coba or Chichen Itza.
-And if you don’t want a tour, you can visit some of them by renting a car in Tulum or catching a bus from the main bus station in Tulum.
+And if you don’t want a tour, you can visit some of them by renting a car or catching a bus from the main bus station in Tulum.

 Airfare to Tulum

 Tulum is on track to have its airport open in 2023, but for now the closest transportation hub to Tulum is Cancun International Airport (CUN) about 81 miles (131 kilometers) away ✈️ The price of airfare to Cancun depends on the season and your destination.
 Tickets during the high season (December through March) are considerably more expensive than tickets during the low or shoulder seasons.

 👉 Book your tickets ahead of time so you can avoid spending extra money where you don’t have to.
 Skyscanner is an excellent platform for finding cheap airfare.
 I always use it to find great deals to ticket prices to Mexico and beyond and highly recommend it!

 Why is Tulum so expensive?
 Tulum has some of the most expensive hotels in Mexico, but while a place to stay will likely take a chunk of your budget, you don’t need to spend all your money on accommodations.

 😉 Read my complete guide on where to stay in Tulum for any budget